Luis-G07/Luis-G07/README.md

 ### Hi there 👋

 Complete begginer to coding!
-Basic knowledje of java, python, html, and css.
+Basic knowledge of java, python, html, and css.
 Student.
 Looking to study data science in the near future!